Floor Lamps and Solar Lights

 This is a small porch that was revealed when I had the bushes removed a couple of months ago.
 It doesn’t get full sun, but the great thing about these new and improved solar lights?
 They can charge in the SHADE!

-Although I really like this repurposed floor lamp—it’s not the one that I keep on this porch on a regular basis.
+Although I really like this repurposed floor lamp, it’s not the one I keep on this porch regularly.

 This was a more modern lamp I got from a friend.
 Most lamps are 3 pieces screwed together.
-On the left is all three pieces, making the lamp very tall.
-Top right is two pieces, and bottom right is one piece.
+On the left are all three pieces, making the lamp very tall.
+The top right is two pieces, and the bottom right is one piece.
+I love the option to make it taller or shorter.

 Since I was putting it on the small porch, I used two pieces.
 I like that height the best.
 I have it placed next to my small outdoor garden bench made from reclaimed lumber.

-When I round the corner to come home at night, it makes me smile to see illuminate my porch.
+When I round the corner to come home at night, it makes me smile to see my porch illuminated.

 Now that I’m spending a LOT of time in the backyard, I decided it was time for another update.
 Notice that the solar light is the original brushed nickel color.

-How to Update Brass Floor Lamp Solar Light
+How to Update a Brass Floor Lamp Solar Light

 First, I used a wire brush, then I used a sanding sponge.
-After that I washed the floor lamp with the hose.
-Finally, it was ready for chalked spray paint.
+After that, I washed the floor lamp with the hose.
+Finally, it was ready for chalk spray paint.

 Prep Solar Light for Spray Painting